GoldenEye: Casting

 To replace Dalton, the producers chose Pierce Brosnan, who, after Dalton had initially turned down the role, had been prevented from succeeding Roger Moore in 1986 because of his contract to continue starring in the television series Remington Steele.
 He was introduced to the public at a press conference at the Regent Palace Hotel on 8 June 1994.
 Before negotiating with Brosnan, Mel Gibson, Hugh Grant, and Liam Neeson passed on the role.
-Neeson said that his then fiancée Natasha Richardson wouldn't marry him if he accepted the role.
+Neeson said that his then fiancée Natasha Richardson would not marry him if he accepted the role.
 Broccoli and Campbell met with Ralph Fiennes to discuss his taking the part.
 Fiennes later played Gareth Mallory / M in Skyfall (2012), Spectre (2015), and No Time to Die (2021).
 Paul McGann auditioned the role and was the studio's second choice if Brosnan turned it down.
 Brosnan was paid $1.2 million for the film, out of a total budget of $60 million.
 The English actress Judi Dench was cast as M, replacing Robert Brown, making this the first film of the series to feature a female M. The decision is widely believed to have been inspired by Stella Rimington, who had become head of MI5 in 1992.

 The character of Alec Trevelyan was originally scripted as "Augustus Trevelyan" and envisaged as an older character and a mentor to Bond.
 Anthony Hopkins and Alan Rickman were reportedly sought for the role, but both turned it down.
 Sean Bean was subsequently cast and the character was rewritten as Bond's peer.
 The character of Natalya Simionova, originally scripted as "Marina Varoskaya", was supposed to be Paulina Porizkova, but Izabella Scorupco was subsequently cast.
 The character of Boris Griscenko was originally scripted as "Alexei Makvenio", but Alan Cumming was still in the early cast.
 The character of Valentin Zukovsky was originally scripted as Valentin Kosgyn, aka Romaly.
 The character of General Ourumov was originally named "Illya Borchenko".
 The character General Pushkin from The Living Daylights appeared in France's initial script, but the character was rewritten as Defense Minister Mishkin.

 Filming

 Principal photography for the film began on 16 January 1995 and continued until 2 June.
 Eon was unable to film at Pinewood Studios, the usual studio for Bond films, because it had been reserved for First Knight.
 Instead, with little time to find a space which could hold the number of large scale sets needed for production, Eon found an old Rolls-Royce factory at Leavesden Aerodrome in Hertfordshire, which had wide, tall, and open aircraft hangars that were uniquely suited to be converted into stages for a new studio.
 Eon leased the site for the duration of their shoot, gutted the factory and turned it into stages, workshops and offices, and dubbed it Leavesden Studios.
-This process is shown on the 2006 DVD's special features.